 Some interdependencies between the model quality aspects are to be expected and confirmed by our results.
 Removing a transition from a Petri net reduces the behavior of the net and therefore has a negative effect on fitness and a positive effect on precision.
 It is important to keep in mind the exact metrics used to measure fitness and precision to avoid misinterpretation of the results: while alignments are quite forgiving with respect to missing infrequent transitions (they simply assign a penalty whenever the corresponding activity occurs in the event log), escaping edges based precision is sensitive with respect to transitions that are frequently enabled without being fired (e.g. in the case of parallelism).

-One of our major goals in this work is to avoid the removal of transitions based on infrequency.
+One of our major goals in this work is to be able to avoid the removal of transitions based on infrequency.
 By achieving this goal, we obtain models that contain transitions which are far more often enabled than fired.
 Such models score significantly worse with respect to precision than models without those infrequent transitions, while fitness remains comparable.
-In an attempt to balance these effects, we do not only use the harmonic mean of fitness and precision ($F_1$) to approximate model quality as is commonly done, but additionally define a summarizing score that also includes activity-coverage (\texttt{HM}).
-Additionally, we focus on models with perfect activity-coverage by evaluating them separately from the complete set of results.
+Therefore, in addition to evaluating models using the \texttt{HM}-Score, we focus on models with perfect activity-coverage by evaluating them separately from the complete set of results.
 Finally, we include some representative models to support the interpretation of the number-based evaluation.
-However, the choice of the best model always depends on the user's needs and models scoring high in the context of this general evaluation do not necessarily represent the best model for every application.
+However, one needs to keep in mind that the choice of the best model always depends on the user's needs and models scoring high in the context of this general evaluation do not necessarily represent the best model for every application.